 It’s important to know exactly what’s required long before the first time you need to file, as you’ll need to keep certain records and to get in touch with your accountant to get certain forms.

-To help out first-timers (or just those who need to brush up on their tax return skills) we’ve put together a dead simple 5-step guide to completing your Self Assessment.
+To help out first-timers (or just those who need to brush up on their tax return skills) we’ve put together a dead simple five-step guide to completing your Self Assessment.